На русском языке

 RF = 2.88∙1012 m

-The relation between the masses of the objects of hydrogen systems in Tables 2 and 1 and the relations between the orbital velocities and the orbital radii are set by the corresponding coefficients of similarity in mass, speed and size: [4]
+Relation between masses of objects of hydrogen systems in Tables 2 and 1 and relations between orbital velocities and orbital radii are set by corresponding coefficients of similarity in mass, speed and size: [6]

 \Phi = \frac {M_{ps}}{M_p}=6.654 \cdot 10^{55},